Skip to main content

 Disruption of the Hypothalamic-Pituitary-Gonadal (HPG) Axis

-The is a masterclass in homeostatic regulation, with the HPG axis serving as a prime example.
+The endocrine system is a masterclass in homeostatic regulation, with the HPG axis serving as a prime example.
 This axis governs reproductive function and the production of sex hormones in both men and women.
 It operates on a negative feedback principle.

 In men, for instance, the hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary to release Luteinizing Hormone (LH).
 LH then travels to the testes and stimulates the Leydig cells to produce testosterone.
 As testosterone levels in the blood rise, they send a signal back to the hypothalamus and pituitary to decrease the release of GnRH and LH, thus throttling down its own production.
 It is an elegant, self-regulating system.